Dialexio/OTA-Catalog-Parser/README.md

 ## Source Code Information
 When opening the solution in Visual Studio, one project will be incompatible, depending on your platform.

-* Visual Studio will not open Octothorpe.Mac because it is a Xamarin.Mac project.
+* Visual Studio for Windows may not open Octothorpe.Mac because it is a Xamarin.Mac project.
-* Xamarin Studio/Visual Studio for Mac will not open Octothorpe.WPF because it uses WPF.
+* Xamarin Studio/Visual Studio for Mac will not open Octothorpe.WPF because WPF is exclusive to Windows.

+## Broken Output
+Apple may make changes to their property lists that break this program.
+Apple's ability to do so is limited since they need to ensure compatibility with older firmwares, but nevertheless remains a possibility.

+### OS versions.json
+Broken output most commonly happens with watchOS updates— specifically, beta updates.
+The parser needs to know what is and isn't a beta in order to format it correctly, but Apple hasn't made that easy in the past.

+This program utilizes a JSON file, named "OS versions.json," to override the OS version that Apple lists.
+Its format is simple: the name of each field is a build number, and the value is what the OS version should be reported as.

+Please ensure that the "OS versions.json" contains up-to-date information before reporting a problem.
+For the Mac version, it can be found at `OTA Parser.app/Contents/MonoBundle/OTA versions.json`.

-### Licensing Information
+## Licensing Information
 This program is distributed under the MIT License.

 This program utilizes code from [Json.NET](http://www.newtonsoft.com/json) and [plist-cil](https://github.com/claunia/plist-cil).